 On graduating in 1984, Jon Holbrook served as a sabbatical officer (Academic and Welfare Secretary) for Sheffield University Students Union before working as a housing advisor, first in Camden and then for Westminster City Council.
-He then trained to be a lawyer and was called to the bar in 1991.
+After training as a lawyer he was called to the bar in 1991.

-His thirty year legal career ended in 2021 when he was cancelled by the woke.
+His thirty year legal career was halted in 2021 when he was cancelled by the woke.
 Between 1991 and 2004 Holbrook was in a ‘left-wing’ chambers, Garden Court, but he then earned the left’s ire when he joined Cornerstone Barristers and developed a practice acting for public bodies (mostly local authorities and housing associations) and landlords.
-His transition, as poacher turned gamekeeper, was marked in 2005 when he initiated the formation of the Social Housing Law Association as a forum for social housing professionals and their lawyers, which he chaired until 2008.
+His transition, from ‘poacher to gamekeeper’, was marked in 2005 when he initiated the formation of the Social Housing Law Association as a forum for social housing professionals and their lawyers, which he chaired until 2008.

 ‘the fount of all knowledge’ who has ‘an exceptional intellect’ tempered by a ‘down-to-earth manner’